FLASH SALES: discover new special offers every week!

 Hamamelis intermedia Ruby Glow - Witch Hazel

-Hamamelis intermedia 'Ruby Glow', which awakens the cold season with its copper red spikes.
-Its magnificent leaves adorn themselves with yellow, brick and copper in autumn: we love it!
+Hamamelis intermedia 'Ruby Glow', which awakens the cold season with its coppery red spikes.
+Its magnificent leaves adorn themselves in yellow, brick, and copper in autumn: we love it!

 • Flowering time February, March